hpcleuven/VscDocumentation/source/access/ondemand/vscode-tunnel.rst

 #.
 A first browser tab or window opens, showing a terminal session, and you are
    asked 'How would you like to log in to Visual Studio Code?'.
-Select 'Microsoft Account' using the arrow keys on your keyboard and click Enter.
+Select 'Microsoft Account' using the arrow keys on your keyboard and press Enter.

 #.
 An URL and an authentication code are shown, which you will need to sign in
    to VS Code.
 Copy the code by holding the Shift key while selecting it, and